-Ground surface infiltration will be reviewed on the basis of commonly accepted procedures such as those of Soil Conservation Service (see U.S. Department of Agriculture, Soil Conservation Service Technical Paper No. 149, "A Method for Estimating Volume and rate of Runoff in Small Watersheds" (1973), and U.S. Department of Agriculture, Soil Conservation Service Technical Release No. 55, "Urban Hydrology for Small Watersheds" (1975); or Rational Method (see State of Florida Department of Transportation, "Drainage Manual" (1987); or standard civil engineering textbooks), unless test data are submitted to justify other procedures.
+Ground surface infiltration will be reviewed on the basis of commonly accepted procedures.
+Suggested commonly accepted procedures include: the U.S. Department of Agriculture, Soil Conservation Service Technical Paper No. 149, "A Method for Estimating Volume and rate of Runoff in Small Watersheds" (1973); the U.S. Department of Agriculture, Soil Conservation Service Technical Release No. 55, "Urban Hydrology for Small Watersheds" (1975); or the Rational Method as discussed in the State of Florida Department of Transportation, "Drainage Manual" (January 2013) or Hydrology Handbook (February 2012) or standard civil engineering textbooks.
+Site-specific test data should be submitted to support other methods of calculating ground surface infiltration.